MicrosoftDocs/visualstudio-docs/docs/debugger/find-your-debugging-task.md

 For more information, see [Navigate code with the debugger](navigating-through-code-with-the-debugger.md).

+## Edit code during a debugging session

+Use [Edit and continue](edit-and-continue.md).
+For XAML, use [XAML Hot Reload](xaml-hot-reload.md).

-## Pause inside a loop at a certain iteration
+## Pause code inside a loop at a certain iteration

 Set a breakpoint using **Hit count** as a condition.
 For more information, see [Hit count](using-breakpoints.md#hit-count).

-## Pause at the start of a function when you know the function name but not its location
+## Pause code at the start of a function when you know the function name but not its location

 You can do this with a function breakpoint.
-For more information, see [Set function breakpoints](using-breakpoints.md#BKMK_Set_a_breakpoint_in_a_source_file)
+For more information, see [Set function breakpoints](using-breakpoints.md#BKMK_Set_a_breakpoint_in_a_source_file).

+## Send messages to the Output window without modifying code

+Set a tracepoint.
+For more information, see [Using tracepoints](using-tracepoints.md).

 ## Manage and keep track of your breakpoints

 Use the **Breakpoints** window.
 For more information, see [Manage breakpoints](using-breakpoints.md#BKMK_Specify_advanced_properties_of_a_breakpoint_).

-## Pause and debug when a specific handled or unhandled exception is thrown
+## Pause code and debug when a specific handled or unhandled exception is thrown

 Although the Exception Helper shows you where an error occurred, if you want to pause and debug the specific error, you can [tell the debugger to break when an exception is thrown](managing-exceptions-with-the-debugger.md#tell-the-debugger-to-break-when-an-exception-is-thrown).

-## Send messages to the Output window without modifying code

-Set a tracepoint.
-For more information, see [Using tracepoints](using-tracepoints.md).

 ## Set a breakpoint from the call stack

-If you want to pause and debug code while examining execution flow or viewing functions in the **Call Stack** windows, see [Set a breakpoint in the Call Stack window](using-breakpoints.md#BKMK_Set_a_breakpoint_in_the_call_stack_window).
+If you want to pause and debug code while examining execution flow or viewing functions in the **Call Stack** windows, see [Set a breakpoint in the Call Stack window](using-breakpoints.md#BKMK_Set_a_breakpoint_from_debugger_windows).

-## Pause at a specific assembly instruction
+## Pause code at a specific assembly instruction

-You can do this by [setting a breakpoint from the **Disassembly** window](using-breakpoints.md#setting-a-breakpoint-in-the-disassembly-window).
+You can do this by [setting a breakpoint from the **Disassembly** window](using-breakpoints.md#BKMK_Set_a_breakpoint_from_debugger_windows).

 ## View strings that are too long for the debugger window